ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

   08/15/2025 11:00:03.747,   2.080375e+00,   0.000000e+00,   1.103072e+03, ...
 ```

-However, there's a complication: some GGA files contain extra non-data content at the end (such as digital signatures or log messages).
+However, GGA files contain extra non-data content at the end (such as digital signatures or log messages).
 We need to filter these out.
 Let's build our loader step by step.

 ### Read the CSV File